Terms And Conditions

 1. Scope and Contracting Parties

-1.1 These General Terms and Conditions (hereinafter „GTC“) apply to all booking contracts between the artist (hereinafter „Artist“ — this includes both solo artists and bands) (Stanley Okoro (aka Stanley Rubyn), Petersburger Str.
-39, 10249 Berlin, Germany) and the client (hereinafter „Client“ or „You“).
+These General Terms and Conditions (hereinafter „AGB“) apply to all booking contracts between the Artist (hereinafter „Artist“—this includes both solo artists and bands) (Stanley Okoro (aka Stanley Rubyn), Petersburger Str.
+39, 10249 Berlin, Germany) and the Client (hereinafter „Client“ or „You“).

-1.2 These GTC regulate the booking of musical performances for private events (e.g., weddings, birthday celebrations, company anniversaries) as well as public events (e.g., concerts, festivals).
-The booking may relate to a solo artist or a live band.
+These AGB regulate the booking of musical performances for private events (e.g., weddings, birthday parties, company anniversaries) as well as public events (e.g., concerts, festivals).
+Bookings may refer to a solo artist or a live band.

-1.4 A consumer is any natural person who concludes a legal transaction for purposes that can be attributed predominantly neither to their commercial nor their self-employed professional activity.
+A consumer is any natural person who concludes a legal transaction for purposes that are predominantly neither attributable to their commercial nor their independent professional activity.

 2.1 The presentation of services on the Artist’s website or in brochures does not constitute a legally binding offer, but rather a non-binding invitation to submit an offer.